Diegocortes15/ui-automation-challenge-js/README.md

 ### Open project

-- First way: Right click on the folder and open it as Visual Studio Code
+- <ins>First way</ins>: Right click on the folder and open it as Visual Studio Code
-- Second way: Open Visual Studio code and drag the folder in Visual Studio Code Window
+- <ins>Second way</ins>: Open Visual Studio code and drag the folder in Visual Studio Code Window
-- Third way: Open Visual Studio, on top sidebar, click File and Open Folder or press ``` Ctrl+K Ctrl+O ```, then choose the folder where you save it
+- <ins>Third way</ins>: Open Visual Studio, on top sidebar, click File and Open Folder or press ``` Ctrl+K Ctrl+O ```, then choose the folder where you save it

 ## Running project